-The gas pilot can operate with either natural gas or propane.
+The gas pilot can operate at full rate with either natural gas or propane.
 Different internal orifices are used to regulate the gas flow and maintain the same pilot size with the two different fuels.

 3. Pressure Atomized Oil System